Jcamilorada/Simulador/README.md

     1 On Idea main menu.
         a.
 Import project.
 Select the folder that contain the pom.xml file.
         b.
 Choose maven as project type.
         c.
-Enabled automatically download sources and documentation (Is really usefull).
+Enabled automatically download sources and documentation (Is really useful).
     2. To run/debug the project run Application on configuration package.